-1. Provide an organizational chart for operating the project.

-2. Provide intent-to-participate form letters from all state registered apprenticeship partners and other stakeholders that have been identified and will participate in the network at the time of the writing of the grant.
+- 1. Provide an organizational chart for operating the project. - 2.
+Provide linkage agreements (Appendix E) from all state registered apprenticeship program sponsors that have been identified and will participate in the network at the time of the writing of the grant.
 The applicant may amend their application to include additional partners should the application receive an award.